 Counselling at the Aulneau Renewal Centre involves taking part in a process of addressing personal challenges with a professionally trained counsellor, in order to achieve more fulfilling individual lives, or couple/family relationships.
 This process of change will be unique to your particular situation.
 It will consist of:

 - Clearly defining problem areas

 Successful counselling and problem resolution requires your active participation, as well as a serious commitment; therefore it should not be entered into lightly.

 Prior to agreeing to this process, individuals have a right to ask the counsellor about their qualifications, background, and orientation.
 In addition to a qualified counsellor, the match between client and counsellor will influence the outcomes of counselling.
 Clients are encouraged to voice any concerns to ensure services are best suited to their, needs.
 To best deliver therapeutic assistance to children, individuals, couples and families we have developed certain policies and procedures.
 They are as follows:

-- APPOINTMENT SCHEDULING: Clients are asked to attend each session as scheduled.
+1. APPOINTMENT SCHEDULING: Clients are asked to attend each session as scheduled.
 The sessions are 50 minutes in length.
-Should it become necessary to cancel an appointment, we require a minimum of 24 hours’ notice; otherwise there will be a regular session amount charged to the client account.
+Should it become necessary to cancel an appointment, we require a minimum of 24 hours’ notice; otherwise there will be a no-show fee of $25.00 charged to the client account.
 Please note that after two consecutive cancellations, the file will be reviewed and either closed, or placed back onto the waitlist.
 The sliding scale program is based on a maximum of 12 sessions, after which your file will be closed and you will be required to reapply for more services.
 Upon the discretion of your counsellor, you may be permitted to access more than 12-sessions, but no more than 24-sessions per service contract.
 We require a minimum of 6-months break between open service contracts.